tensorwerk/hangar-py/docs/concepts.rst

 project is to enable many of the same VCS workflows developers use for code while working with their data!

-There are, however, many fundumental differences in how humans/programs interpret and use text in source files vs. numerical data which raise many questions Hangar needs to uniquely solve:
+There are, however, many fundamental differences in how humans/programs interpret and use text in source files vs. numerical data which raise many questions Hangar needs to uniquely solve:

 * How do we connect some piece of "Data" with a meaning in the real world?
 * How do we diff and merge large collections of data samples?
 * How can we resolve conflicts?
-* How do we make data access (reading and writing) convienent for both user-driven exploratory analyses and high performance production systems operating without supervision?
+* How do we make data access (reading and writing) convenient for both user-driven exploratory analyses and high performance production systems operating without supervision?
 * How can we enable people to work on huge datasets in a local (laptop grade)